 Progress is being made in the vaginal-product realm (via an influx of vaginal-health products made by women for women that don’t attempt to alter the natural scent).
 But still, nothing should make a vulva-owner feel ashamed of or a need to question the way their vagina smells.
 “So long as it doesn’t have an infection, the way a vagina smells is natural and normal,” says OB/GYN Felice Gersh, MD, author of PCOS SOS: A Gynecologist’s Lifeline To Naturally Restore Your Rhythms, Hormones and Happiness.
 Adeeti Gupta, MD, founder of Walk In GYN Care, echoes this point: "To have a vagina that smells like vagina is to be someone who has a vagina.
 To think otherwise is a sad approach to the human body," she says.

 But that bacterial makeup can change daily, and even hourly, in response to things like hormones, pH change, and hygiene.
 And guess what?
-That affects how you smell.
+That affects what causes vaginal odor.
 In fact, one 1975 study found that more than 2,100 factors that can shift your scent.
 “The olfactory signature of an individual is complex, highly individual, and composed of many ‘mini odors’,” according to the study.

 "To have a vagina that smells like vagina is to be someone who has a vagina.
 To think otherwise is a sad approach to the human body.” —Adeeti Gupta, MD